 EAT dentist Dr. Michael Costa, dental health aide therapist (DHAT) Shonna Wheeler, and the two dental assistants, Kathy Bear and Gaby Costa, work six weeks on and three weeks to serve the region.

-Our Dentist, Dr. Michael Costa, served as Director of La Clinica’s dental program in Medford, Oregon for seven years, and was a registered nurse for 15 years prior to that position.
+Dr. Costa served as the director of La Clinica’s dental program in Medford, Oregon for seven years.
+Prior to that, he was a registered nurse for 15 years.
 He earned his DDS degree from the Loma Linda University School of Dentistry.
 Dr. Costa can diagnose and treat dental diseases, fill teeth, make crowns, perform root canals, remove teeth, and perform surgical procedures.

 Shonna Wheeler graduated from the DHAT program in June 2017 and is now stationed in King Cove.
 Shonna travels throughout the region providing dental care.